 The Iggy-Min Pin does shed, so they aren’t classed as hypoallergenic.
 However, their short, smooth coats make them very low maintenance in the grooming department.

-You should take a soft brush once a week and brush away any dirt or grime.
+You should take a soft brush weekly and remove any dirt or grime.
 They will also require a bath perhaps once per month.

 Bathing them too often could damage the oils in their fur, making them more prone to skin conditions, which is something to be mindful of.